Siby-John-J/imaginaryAudio/docs/notes.md

 [+] that you enter there become added to the database [+] resize the main image to fit the

+have to add all kind of middlewares

+# IMPORTENT
+need to add ajax for checking the fields

 # in future

 in setting have to add the theme of double color in which